 If you are growing autoflowering genetics, then this is something you simply don't have to worry about (although you should still try to plug any light leaks in your tent).
 But if you decide to grow with photoperiodic cannabis seeds the light timing and making sure your grow room or tent is totally dark during the lights-off cycle is a must.
 Outdoor growers should also try to cut out any artificial light near the crop during the night.

-If you suspect are having issues with light leaks, then it's time to make sure your tent is completely sealed up.
+If you suspect you are having issues with light leaks, then it's time to make sure your tent is completely sealed up.
 This means no gaps in the material, and a good quality reflective lining on the inside of the tent walls will help too (mylar works great), and check the zips are not letting any light through when zipped up.
-The best way to check this is to just jump inside the tent or grow area and switch the lights off, then see if there are any tendrils of light peeking through.

 Light leaks can cause some leaf yellowing or the new leaf growth reverting back to three-leaflet growth, but the most common sign is a little more serious.
 If the genetics that you are growing are predisposed to hermaphroditism, then there is a good chance that light leaks will cause them to start showing male flower sites (these look like tiny bunches of green or yellow bananas growing directly out of the buds).